-The BS 8300 code of practice details the required design of buildings for meeting the needs of disabled people.
-The key element of the revision to BS 8300 is to offer "equal access to services and buildings".
+The BS 8300 code of practice detailing the approaches to meet the required inclusive design of buildings for meeting the needs of disabled people.
+The key element of the revision that happened in 2018 by the British Standards institution to BS8300 is to offer "equal access to services and buildings".

-The largest disabled group in the UK with 1 in 6 of the population (11 million) live with a hearing impairment, a ¼ of those wear hearing aids.
+One of the largest disabled groups in the UK with 1 in 6 of the population (11 million) live with a hearing impairment, a ¼ of those wear hearing aids.
 With these figures in mind the B/559 committee (the official body which creates and revises the British Standards), realised the original BS 8300 code of practice had become outdated and needed revising.

-The previous standard was largely based on the Equalities Act 2010 and Part M of the building regulations which stated “reasonable adjustments” to enable people with disabilities to use their services and “provide auxiliary aids and services” including hearing induction loops.
+The previous British standard was largely based on the Equalities Act 2010 and Part M of the building regulations which stated “reasonable adjustments” to enable people with disabilities to use their services and “provide auxiliary aids and services” including hearing induction loops, RF and Infrared Assistive Listening Systems.

 The key element of the revision to BS 8300 is to offer "equal access to services and buildings".
-As an example, this includes hearing aid wearers no longer only having access to only one designated checkout, they now are able to use any checkout as they all offer loops.
+As an example, this includes hearing aid wearers no longer only having access to only one designated checkout, they now are able to use any checkout as they all offer induction loop systems or other alternative assistive hearing systems.

 Given the progress of innovation and planning, individuals should never again be 'highlighted' by their disability and should be incorporated into the environment in a fully inclusive manner.

-As the guidelines of the BS 8300 standard were developed by industry experts, they recognise the importance of expertise/knowledge in ensuring that the application of resources including Induction Loop Systems meet the needs of the end user.
-The revised standard covers all external accessibility issues as well as all internal issues.
+As the guidelines of the BS 8300 standard were developed by industry experts, they recognise the importance of expertise/knowledge in ensuring that the application of resources including Induction Loops and Assistive Listening Systems meet the needs of the end user.
+The revised British standard covers all external accessibility issues as well as all internal issues.
 The standard states which public areas should have assistive hearing systems and what type of loop system should be specified.

-If a loop system can't cover the whole environment it is meant for, it must be addressed with clear signage to indicate where it is accessible.
+If an assitive hearing system can't cover the whole environment it is meant for, it must be addressed with clear signage to indicate where it is accessible.
 Environments and sectors where assistive listening systems should be applied include:

 In any project you may be involved with the new revised standard of Induction Loop integration cannot be ignored.
 The use of microphones within the loop system is also covered – this is where an AV professional’s knowledge will make a difference in ensuring the most appropriate products are selected.